Targeting of law firms and lawyers under the second Trump administration: Reactions

 University of California, Los Angeles (UCLA) law professor Scott Cummings and a former senior Justice Department official have both called Trump's moves attacking law firms and targeting lawyers "authoritarian".
 Cummings, who directs UCLA's program on legal ethics and democracy, also wrote about Trump's strategic inclusion of pro bono work in the agreements he made with law firms: not only does this provide legal support for causes Trump wants to support, but it reduces the amount of pro bono services that the firms can donate to organizations whose work Trump wishes to thwart, and it creates conflicts of interest for the firms.
 Senior American Civil Liberties Union attorney Ben Wizner said Trump's threats are an attempt to "chill and intimidate" lawyers who challenge him.
 Former UK Supreme Court Justice Lord Sumption said: “It's the kind of thing that happened in Italy and Germany between the wars.
 It is something that is a disgrace to the political and legal traditions of the most ancient democracy in the world.”

 The American Bar Association released a statement encouraging everyone in the profession to stand up against Trump's "efforts to undermine the courts and the legal profession", following that with another statement joined by over 50 smaller bar associations across the country.
 The deans of nearly 80 law schools from across the country signed a joint letter condemning the administration's actions, stating that "Punishing lawyers for their representation and advocacy violates the First Amendment and undermines the Sixth Amendment."
 Democratic state attorneys general sent a joint letter as well, condemning Trump's attempts to undermine the rule of law.
 Eighty-two law school professors of Harvard Law School's 118 active professors signed an open letter condemning the Trump administration's actions against law firms.
+Pension Benefit Guaranty Corporation (PBGC) attorney and agency pro bono leader Justin B. Finn called on bar associations to obscure the nature of pro bono service by adopting Helpers’ Verification Programs “to provide pro bono attorneys with subject-neutral and organization-anonymous verification of pro bono service upon request.”

 On June 16, 2025, the American Bar Association (ABA) sued the Trump administration, describing the executive orders as part of a policy intended "to intimidate and coerce law firms and lawyers to refrain from challenging the President or his Administration in court, or from even speaking publicly in support of policies or causes that the President does not like."
-The ABA is represented in the suit by Susman Godfrey, a firm targeted by one of the executive orders.
+The ABA is represented in the suit by Susman Godfrey, a firm targeted by one of the EOs.